Meeting the Breached Definition is Essential to Winning Your Case

 - Your remedy is essential to get what you initially bargained for.
 Therefore, any material damages would be fashioned accordingly.

 Material Breach Clause, Default & Breached Definition in Government Contracts

 In Federal Government contracts, you must realize that there are a substantial amount of material breach clauses embedded in construction contracts and service contracts from the Federal Acquisition Regulations.

-Analyzing the material breach of contract definition for federal government projects can be tricky.
+Analyzing the material breach definition for federal government projects can be tricky.
 As compared to commercial practices, government contractors generally must continue performance until any dispute with the contracting agency is resolved.
 This is required under the Contract Disputes Act.
 See also FAR 33.213.
 See more information about breach of contract claims against the government.

 Filing a case against the government for material default can be an uphill battle if you do not have the right lawyer in place.
 The Government has a duty of good faith and fair dealing when participating in contracts.

 For example, the government may allege you committed a material breach of contract, and then threaten to terminate you.

 - In other situations, you may be filing a claim and the government uses threats of alleging a breach with the goal of settling for a lower amount.

 - Courts have found this to surmount to a violation of the implied duty of good faith and fair dealing but not necessarily a substantial breach.